 It’s a common misconception that rewilding means fewer job opportunities.
 After all, letting natural processes take the lead implies that fewer people will be needed to work the land.

 Our analysis of rewilding sites across England in 2021 shows that’s not the case.
-In fact, rewilding has led to an increase in the number and diversity of jobs over 10 years thanks to rewilding.
+In fact, rewilding has led to an increase in the number and diversity of jobs over 10 years.

 We carried out a detailed analysis of 33 of the projects within the Rewilding Network, covering an area of 53,175ha, of which 33,327ha have been assessed as rewilding.